maximilianfeldthusen/CSensorFusion/README.md

 ## Documentation

+This is a simple C implementation of sensor fusion using a **Kalman Filter** to integrate data from multiple sensors (LiDAR, GPS, and IMU).
+This helps improve accuracy in positioning and environmental awareness.

 Autonomous drones rely on several AI algorithms to navigate, make decisions, and optimize performance e.g.

 1. **Computer Vision & Object Recognition** – Drones use AI-powered vision systems to detect, track, and classify objects in their surroundings, enabling obstacle avoidance and target identification.